 Common name: Cone flower

-Week 44: Cut down stems* of established plants to ground level.
+Cut the stems of perennial varieties down to ground level.